What structure works for your group?

 - whether to seek charitable or deductible gift recipient status;

-- whether it A document that sets out what a person wants to happen to their money and other property after they die. be liable to pay income tax or the Goods and Services Tax;
+- whether it will be liable to pay income tax or the Goods and Services Tax;

 - whether it should fundraise, and the regulations surrounding fundraising; and

-- how to structure the group to provide protection against the civil Legal responsibility, enforced by civil or criminal courts. of members.
+- how to structure the group to provide protection against the civil liability of members.

 For an introduction to these issues, see Chapter 6.6: Community organisations.